shopware/frontends/apps/docs/src/getting-started/templates/custom-project.md

 ## Next steps

-After your setup, you can follow our building guides to get started with Shopware Composable Frontends
+After your setup, you can follow our building guides to get started with Shopware Frontends

 <PageRef page="../../getting-started/navigation" title="Getting Started - Navigation" sub="Let's implement a store navigation" />